 - The New Pornographers' "Letter From An Occupant" was a stylistic remake of this video, though not nearly as creepy.

-- Andrew Kepple's Flash video for the Lemon Demon song "When Robots Attack" is a Conveyor Belt Video set up as an animatronic darkride about a Robot War.
+- Andrew Kepple's Flash video for the Lemon Demon song "When Robots Attack" is this, set up as an animatronic darkride about a Robot War.
 At the end, the ride turns out to be commemorating the victory of the robots over the human race in said war.

 - Everclear's "Everything to Everyone" did a dizzying video where instead of panning, the camera just rotated, with cuts every cycle so the group of people changes.